emad-elsaid/offlinerss/README.md

 So if you used the ruby implementation and you ran the Go implementation on the same rss directory it will write existing rss item again to INBOX as the filename is different.

 So to upgrade, make sure you have read and moved all your RSS items from INBOX then run the go implementation which will write again all rss items from your feeds to INBOX.
 After that move all items in INBOX to another directory say "Duplicates" or "Trash".

+Another difference is the `config` file. now is in JSON format instead of YAML